Apoorvlt/Robot-Selenium-tutoral/README.md

 ```

-Now here is the sampe test file which is to be executed for the automation test through Lambdatest
+Now here is the sample test file which is to be executed for the automation test through Lambdatest

 ```